How we compare.

 This is intentional.
 The side-by-side table works best with a focused set of carriers that can be compared like-for-like.
 The quiz can be smarter and bring in specialist carriers for specific profiles.
 We do not claim to compare the broad insurance market.

-How we verify pricing
+How we show prices

 How we describe trade-offs